during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Virginia, Tennessee, and Georgia Air Line Railroad (1882)

-As Richmond expanded to the west, the Richmond, Fredericksburg and Potomac Railroad trains disrupted pedestrian traffic and wagons/stages drawn by horses on Broad Street.
+In Richmond, the Richmond, Fredericksburg and Potomac Railroad trains disrupted pedestrian traffic and wagons/stages drawn by horses on Broad Street.
+As the city expanded to the west, complaints increased.

 Richmond's city council finally prohibited locomotives on Broad Street in 1872.
-The railroad did not comply until the Virginia Supreme Court of Appeals upheald a fine imposed in 1874.
-The short-term solution was to use horses to pull cars on Broad Street.
-The passenger station was moved west to where the "Connection" Railroad, officially the Richmond, Fredericksburg and Potomac and the Richmond and Petersburg Connection Railroad, linked up with the Richmond, Fredericksburg and Potomac Railroad.
+The railroad did not comply with the city ordinance until the Virginia Supreme Court of Appeals upheld a fine imposed in 1874.
+The railroad's initial response was to use horses to pull railroad cars on Broad Street.
+The passenger station was moved west to Elba Station, where the Richmond, Fredericksburg and Potomac and the Richmond and Petersburg Connection Railroad linked up with the Richmond, Fredericksburg and Potomac Railroad.

-the Richmond, Fredericksburg and Potomac Railroad kept its office on Broad Streeet, but removed the tracks
+the Richmond, Fredericksburg and Potomac Railroad kept its office on Broad Street, but removed the tracks

-Source: Virginia Comonwealth University, Baist Atlas of Richmond - Outline & index map Richmond and vicinity (1899)
+Source: Virginia Commonwealth University, Baist Atlas of Richmond - Outline & index map Richmond and vicinity (1899)

-In 1887, the Richmond, Fredericksburg and Potomac Railroad and the Richmond and Petersburg Railroad opened a joint Byrd Station for passengers at the intersection of Seventh and Byrd streets.
-That site was next to the freight station of the Richmond and Petersburg Railroad.1
+On April 11, 1887 the Richmond, Fredericksburg and Potomac Railroad and the Richmond and Petersburg Railroad opened a joint Byrd Station for passengers at the intersection of Seventh and Byrd streets.
+That site was next to the freight station of the Richmond and Petersburg Railroad.19

 The Belt Line served just freight traffic; passengers continued to use the Byrd Street Station.
 When the Richmond and Petersburg Railroad became part of the Atlantic Coast Line of Virginia in 1898 and then the Atlantic Coast Line two years later, the arrangement continued.